Stuyk/athena-docs-latest/docs/tutorials/free/top/jobs.md

 1. Interaction Point
    1. Enables `Shift + E` based interaction with a point.
    2. When a callback is specified it will invoke the function on server-side when pressed.

 2. Marker
    1. A visible usually transparent marker to show a place in the world.

 3. Text Label
    1. A visible text entry that can be displayed alongside the marker.

+4. Blip
+   1. A visible radar marker that informs the player something is on the map.

 ![](https://i.imgur.com/sa35UKB.png)